The best hotels in Negril

 May through July is underrated.
 The rainy season doesn't mean all-day rain. it usually means a short afternoon shower and then sunshine again.
 Rates drop noticeably and the beach is less crowded.
 September and October are the months to avoid: peak hurricane risk and some smaller properties close entirely.

-Negril's best neighborhoods
+Negril's best hotel regions

 Negril splits cleanly into three zones: the beach strip along Norman Manley Boulevard, the clifftop West End, and the quieter stretch around Bloody Bay.
 Start with the West End Cliffs if you want character. the beach hotels can feel generic by comparison.